 Top speed was just over 31 mph.

-Over 1400 of the initial version, the 49G series were manufactured before Caterpillar undertook a very radical redesign of their entire grader line which was to become their articulated frame ‘G’ series.
+Over 1400 of the initial version, the 49G series were manufactured before Caterpillar undertook a very radical redesign of its entire grader line which was to become the articulated frame ‘G’ series.
 (Authors note – there were no 16A, B, C, D, E or F models of the No.16, Cat going straight to 16G).

 The 16G (93U series) was introduced in 1973 and resembled its rigid frame predecessor in name only.

 It was a completely new machine from the ground up, being some 2½ tons heavier and having a 275 flywheel horsepower Caterpillar 3306TA under the hood.

 Where the old No.16 had mechanical controls with a hydraulic booster, the 16G was fully hydraulically controlled.